 Activity Level: 1-3

-Note: The terrain on this trip includes historic town walks, canyon trails and may involve ladders to view ancient cliff dwellings.
+The terrain on this trip includes historic town walks, canyon trails and may involve ladders to view ancient cliff dwellings.
 Most activities take place at elevations of 6,000–10,000 feet, which can make the routes feel more challenging than the mileage may suggest.
 Backroads is an equal opportunity provider operating under a special permit administered by the USDA Forest Service, Carson National Forest.

 - All breakfasts, 6 lunches, 4 dinners